 If you were looking for a saying to apply to the word anneal, it might be "everything old is new again."
 The word was originally associated with one of the oldest technologies of humankind: fire.
-It derives from the Old English word onælan, which was formed from the Old English root āl, meaning "fire."
-In its earliest known uses, which date from around the year 1000, anneal meant simply "to set on fire."
-That sense has become obsolete, however, and nowadays anneal is associated with a much more recent technological development.
-It has come to be used in the context of DNA research, in reference to the heating and cooling of double-stranded nucleic acid.
+It derives from the Old English word onǣlan, which was formed from the Old English root āl, meaning "fire."
+In its earliest known uses, anneal meant simply "to set on fire."
+That sense has become obsolete, however, and nowadays anneal is associated with metalworking and glasswork as well as a much more recent technological development.
+As addressed in sense 3 of the definition, it has come to be used in the context of DNA research, in reference to the heating and cooling of double-stranded nucleic acid.

 Examples of anneal in a Sentence